 - Clearly states whether permits will be pulled, and who will be responsible for pulling them.

-10. Document all changes to the contract.
-Make sure all changes to the original contact, no matter how small, are documented and signed off by both parties.
+Make sure all changes to the original contract, no matter how small, are documented and signed off by both parties.